ryajasmindonelo/CSC120-A4/reflection.md

 Use this file to record your reflection on this assignment.

-- What are your initial impressions of how `Encapsulation` affects your programming?
+What are your initial impressions of how Encapsulation affects your programming?
+Encapsulation was really a new thing for me in coding, very different from Python.
+However, it groups variables and methods related to one another, making the program easier to understand.
+Encapsulation also made it easier to update the program over time when making changes, unlike for procedural programming.
+It is very organized, oriented, and consistent.

-- What worked, what didn't, what advice would you give someone taking this course in the future?
+What worked, what didn't, what advice would you give someone taking this course in the future?
+What worked was going over the lecture slides provided and looking at the examples we did in class.
+It helped me a lot for this assignment.
+What did not work was being stuck at one error for hours and trying to figure it out on my own, I should have asked helped from a friend or a TA.
+An advice I will give to someone who will take this class is to take notes during lectures, go to TA hours, or have a friend in class.